Customize Consent Preferences

 OCBC Bank

-Oversea-Chinese Banking Corporation Limited is a multinational banking and financial services corporation headquartered in Singapore, which is the second largest bank in Southeast Asia by assets and one of the world’s most highly-rated banks.
+Oversea-Chinese Banking Corporation Limited is a multinational banking and financial services corporation headquartered in Singapore.
+It is the second largest bank in Southeast Asia by assets and one of the world’s most highly-rated banks.

 With a diverse business environment, it is one of the most popular banks for foreign owners of Hong Kong companies.
-Usually, you can set up the multi currencies account with OCBC in 15-20 working days upon completed compliance procedures, along with a straightforward application and physical meeting with the bank officer in Singapore.
+Setting up an OCBC multi-currency account usually takes 15-20 working days after completing compliance and with a straightforward application.

 DBS Singapore